Kapernikov/tech-session-visual-odometry/README.md

 start it
 - Log in to user: kapernikov with password: kapernikov

+## Extras
-### (Optional) Install OpenCV and RTAB-Map from source - For the more advanced exercises
+**This step is optional and applicable for the more advanced exercises.**

 Installing OpenCV (3.4.5) with opencv-contrib will include xfeatures2d (and cuda) enabling the use of different features (eg. SIFT, SURF etc) in RTAB-Map.
 RTAB-Map and RTAB-Map ROS must be installed from source in order to access these features.
 Furthermore, before building RTAB-Map and RTAB-Map ROS from source, you can install other 3rd party visual odometry and visual slam libraries (eg. viso2, orb2-slam etc) and then RTAB-Map will be able to be built with those libraries and run with different visual odometry or vslam algorithms other than the default F2M and F2F.

-#### OpenCV Installation (Warning: May take hours!!!)
+### OpenCV Installation
+**Warning: Takes a long time!
+Prepare in advance!**

 - Install dependencies
 ```bash
 $ sudo apt-get install